Skip to content

 The config file

-First, we need a config file with the key-values that we want to access from out Config:
+First, create a config file with the key-values that you want to access from your module's Config:

 <?php # config/default.php